 Juneteenth, or Black Independence Day, marks the date when enslaved people in Texas received word that President Lincoln had signed the Emancipation Proclamation more than two and a half years earlier.

-Today we celebrate the 155th anniversary of this historic date.
-On Tuesday, Mayor Kenney declared Juneteenth an official Philadelphia holiday, and for the first time, the University of Pennsylvania asked members of the community to take a day off from work to reflect and educate themselves about our nation’s history of systemic racism, and think about what we can individually and collectively do to take action and create a more equitable future.
+Wharton is united with the University of Pennsylvania’s celebration and acknowledgement of this important, historic date.
+In June of 2020, Philadelphia Mayor Kenney declared Juneteenth an official Philadelphia holiday; and for the first time, the University of Pennsylvania asked members of the community to take a day off from work to reflect and educate themselves about our nation’s history of systemic racism, and think about what we can individually and collectively do to take action and create a more equitable future.

 To facilitate your own reflection and conversations, we’ve compiled a list of books, articles, podcasts, movies, and videos recommended by Wharton and Penn students and faculty, as well as ways you can support local organizations and local Black-owned businesses.